robinhood/faust/docs/userguide/models.rst

 the wrong type of value for the `account_id` for example.
-The most compelling reason for using non-described messages would be to integrate with existing Kafka topics and systems, but if you're writing new systems in Faust the best practice would be to describe models.
+The most compelling reason for using non-described messages would be to integrate with existing Kafka topics and systems, but if you're writing new systems in Faust the best practice would be to describe models for your message data.

 Model Types
 ===========